jmstjordan/Toy/README.md

 ### API Endpoints

 #### GET /users
-Return a list of all users on the system, as defined in the users file.
+Return a list of all users, as defined in the users file.

 #### GET /users/query[?name={nq}][&uid={uq}][&gid={gq}][&comment={cq}][&home={hq}][&shell={sq}]
 Return a list of users matching all of the specified query fields.